otari/Tinymce-facebook-embed-post/README.md

 });
 ```

-By Default Embed button is added under Tools menu of Tinymce

-But you may add Facebook embed button directly to toolbar
+By Default Embed button is added under Tools menu of Tinymce, but you may add Facebook embed button directly to toolbar

 ````javascript
 tinymce.init({